seanjin97/geekout-2024/docs/docs/advanced/hosting.md

 Ya it is, what these tools like Render do for you is that they make it super easy for you to deploy your stuff.

-Behind the scenes, they'll handle [containerisation](https://www.youtube.com/watch?v=Gjnup-PuquQ), networking, running your containers for you, and [CI/CD](https://www.youtube.com/watch?v=scEDHsr3APg).
+Behind the scenes, they'll handle [containerisation](https://www.youtube.com/watch?v=IXifQ8mX8DE), networking, running your containers for you, and [CI/CD](https://www.youtube.com/watch?v=scEDHsr3APg).

 This gives you a good developer experience for getting your stuff live.
 But then you don't learn anything from it.

-### Optional Challenge: Deploying on Amazon Web Services (AWS)
+## Optional Challenge: Deploying on Amazon Web Services (AWS)

 Here's a little challenge for you.
+I think this is the hardest challenge.
+Search around or read up on tutorials to help you!
+Feel free to discuss in the [# backend-workshop](https://discord.com/channels/1224913680689266749/1224920594408144928) channel too!

 Nowadays, almost all companies uses AWS to deploy their servers/ websites.
 So let's deploy our application on AWS Lambda and make it accessible over the internet.
 Here's what you're gonna build.

 ![architecture diagram](images/hosting/architecture.png)

-At a high level, these are the steps that you'll have to take.
-Search around or read up on tutorials to help you!
-Feel free to discuss in the [# backend-workshop](https://discord.com/channels/1224913680689266749/1224920594408144928) channel too!

-#### Steps
+### Steps at a high level

-1. Using Docker, containerise your application into a Docker image.
+1. Using [Docker](https://www.docker.com/get-started/), containerise your application into a Docker image.
+Ownself go learn this if you dk.
+[This](https://www.youtube.com/watch?v=Gjnup-PuquQ) is a good place to start
 2. Try running your docker container locally to test if it works.
 If it works, then it should work anywhere else.
 Take note of the ports you expose!
 3. Create an AWS account, you should get free tier so you don't burn your money up.
 4. Create an AWS ECR repository and push your docker image into an AWS ECR repository.